holt/syringe/README.md

     }
 });

-// Create a bound function that references the items within the repository: var msg = syr.on(['age'], function (age, name) {
+// Create a bound function that references the items within the registry: var msg = syr.on(['age'], function (age, name) {
     return name + ' is ' + age[name] + ' - Happy Birthday!';
 });